chrmoritz/StompingLauncher/README.md

 * simply edit host options like:
   * hostname, port, public (steam) visibility, steam query port and choose a custom configuration directory
   * change slots / max players counts
+* multipe server start options:
+  * normal (the default one without something special)
+  * auto restart after crash (The Stomping Launcher monitors your server and restarts it, when its crashed / not responding)
+  * creative mode (the server will restart after a set amount of time and give all players full equip (expertise/herbs/weapons/ammo), PvE recommended)
 * ability to auto-join your server on startup (if you host it on a local PC)
 * support for multiple server profiles (save and load your server configurations)
 * Note: if you want your server be public available make sure you forward the port, port+1 and the steamQueryPort (all UDP) and have a steam client running on your computer (needed for server list visibility)